flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20191108-18-11-28-wh-christmas-tree-lighting.md

     as an event supplier for inaugurations and D.C. events
   card_citation: ''
 card_10:
   card_text: "On Nov.
-28, the White House will hold its annual Christmas Tree Lighting Ceremony at dark in Presidenta\x19s Park.
-56 schools have designed ornaments for the 56 trees that surround the National Tree, representing 56 U.S. states, territories, and D.C.\n\n[view sources](https://smarthernews.com/18-11-28-wh-christmas-tree-lighting/)"
+28, the White House will hold its annual Christmas Tree Lighting Ceremony at dark in Presidentax19s Park.
+56 schools have designed ornaments for the 56 trees that surround the National Tree, representing 56 U.S. states, territories, and D.C.nn[view sources](https://smarthernews.com/18-11-28-wh-christmas-tree-lighting/)"
   card_citation: ''

 ---
 *   **A Coolidge ChristmasA** **the 1923 national Christmas tree lighting and the public celebration:**
     [https://www.whitehousehistory.org/a-coolidge-christmas](\"https://www.whitehousehistory.org/a-coolidge-christmas\")